diriano/labbces/content/infra/index.md

 External users may be granted access to this infrastructure on a case-by-case basis.
 If interested please get in [contact](/contact/).

-For those interested in using this infraestructure, we recomend getting familiar with basic linux, usin gthe following materials:
+For those interested in using this infraestructure, we recomend getting familiar with basic linux, using the following materials:

 - [The Unix Shell](https://swcarpentry.github.io/shell-novice/)
 - Part 1 and 2 of  [Unix And Shell Primer for Biologist](http://korflab.ucdavis.edu/Unix_and_Perl/current.html)